 NENSA U16 Championship Rules Document

 1a.
-The U16 Championships takes place on the Friday, Saturday, and Sunday of the second weekend in March.
-Boys race first every race on an ODD year; Girls race first every race on EVEN years for every race, including the relay.
+The U16 Championships take place on the Friday, Saturday, and Sunday of the second or third weekend in March, whichever does not coincide with Eastern High School Championships.
+Boys race first every race on ODD years; Girls race first every race on EVEN years for every race, including the relay.

-AM: 5K Classic; wave start
+AM: 5K Classic; wave start: 9:30 am

 Tag Zone: 50m in length wherever possible with minimum length of 40m.
 Each team is given one corral from which to feed athletes into the Tag Zone.
-Corrals will be placed on both sides of Tag Zone.
+Corrals will be placed on both sides of the Tag Zone.